The influence of strong magnetic fields on proto-quark stars

+Along these lines we point out that for the case of self-bound dielectric matter with uniform density perpendicular to a constant magnetic field, there is only the surface magnetization current ${\bf K}_m$ on the edge of the planes perpendicular to the magnetic field.
+In this case one receives a contribution of $P_\perp = M B \, \delta_{\rm surface}$ to the pressure, which acts to restore isotropy in an infinitesimal shell on the surface.
+However, this does not change the fact that in the bulk of the material the pressures are anisotropic.
+Since one has to establish mechanical equilibrium at each point in the volume, one must take into account pressure anisotropies even in the case of self-bound dielectric matter.

-Due to the presence of the magnetic field, there are, in addition, contributions from the electromagnetic field tensor (see Eq.~(\ref{lag})) to the pressures and energy density \cite{kapusta,1982JPhC...15.6233B}.
+Having established the existence of pressure anisotropy in the matter contribution via Eq.~(\ref{eq:paniso}), we now turn to the pure-field contributions to the energy-momentum tensor (not related to the magnetization of the system).
+Due to the presence of the external magnetic field, there are contributions from the electromagnetic field tensor (see Eq.~(\ref{lag})) to the pressures and energy density \cite{kapusta,1982JPhC...15.6233B}.
 Due to the breaking of rotational symmetry by the magnetic field, these contributions are again different in the parallel and perpendicular directions.
 The resulting pressures and energy density are

 where the $4\pi$ comes from the choice of Gaussian natural units.